wordtoword/glowing-umbrella/en/stripe.md

 ### Obtaining API keys from Stripe

-In your browser, go to the [Stripe dashboard](https://dashboard.stripe.com/) and click [Developers] in the upper right corner.
+In your browser, go to the [Stripe dashboard](https://dashboard.stripe.com/) and select your mode ("Developer" or "Test mode") in the upper right corner.

 [![Image from Gyazo](https://t.gyazo.com/teams/diverta/0c690e9687ed4e419ac44c859b8831e6.png)](https://diverta.gyazo.com/0c690e9687ed4e419ac44c859b8831e6)

-On the Developers page, select [API keys] in the left sidebar menu.
+On the next page, select [API keys] in the left sidebar menu.
 You will see the [Publishable key] and the [Secret key].
-Note them down for later use.
+Copy them for later use.

 [[info]] Some screenshots in this tutorial were taken in test mode.
 However, for your live website, be sure to toggle test mode off.
 This is important, as the API keys for test mode and for production mode are different.